wp-plugins/wp-facebook-open-graph-protocol/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.1 =
+* added a link to test current page in Facebook Debugger via the Admin bar. #USEFUL!
+* translation support, German translation
+* change media link in admin to media-new.php from base media library list
+* change sort so default image shows up first when other images set
+* contingency for if default checkbox is set but no default image is set
+* update html namespace to prefix (ogp.me) from xmlns (facebook)
+* testing the_title_attribute('echo=0') in title drop
+* non-admins won't see warning information anymore - only admins
+* complete update to GPL v3
+* fix in the image scrubber if one not set
+* new buffer to filter all the metas from framworks and seo plugins. was troublesome before - this should be nicer
+* one fb:admin per meta tag now.
+Facebook decided having multiple in one field is no longer cool
+* added og:type blog for when on main blog page instead of wrapping that as type website
+* lot of code cleanup and better organization

 = 2.0.7 =
 * fixes bug with certain plugins not showing description tags properly
 * added back self-close on meta tags to preserve xhtml compatability, html5 is forgiving. core does this.